jhongover9000/intro2im/FinalProject/journal.md

 Update: I come bearing good news.
 I can do more stages (if I can code them in time).
 Basically, I had a problem where no matter what I did for making different stages on Arduino, it would only return the values of the first block of instructions.
 I found out that the problem was in my if statement.
 I made the stupidest mistake ever.
 I did "=" instead of "==".
 I just wasted a full hour and a half trying to make a code work when it was already working from the start.
 What am I doing with my life?

+I uploaded what I have so far because I don't want to go through the whole crash-and-everything-gets-deleted thing again.